 The Handbell Choir rehearses weekly from September through May and plays for worship services 1 to 2 times a month.

-The Brass Choir rehearses weekly on Wednesdays and plays for worship services 1 to 2 times a month and for festival service.
+The Brass Choir rehearses weekly on Wednesdays and plays for worship services 1 to 2 times a month and for festival services.

 The Wind Ensemble rehearses and plays several times a year.

-The Family Choir rehearses during December and sings for the early Christmas Eve service.
+The Family Choir convenes several times during the year and annually during December in preparation for the early Christmas Eve Service.

 A variety of Soloists and Ensembles provide vocal, instrumental, piano and organ music throughout the year, most often in the summer months, arranged by the Minister of Music.